GeekHunter-Brasil/hello-world/backend-styleguide/README.md

     subject.update(params)
   end

-  it "should call the hiring updater with appropriate arguments the right number of times" do
+  it "calls the hiring updater with appropriate arguments the right number of times" do
     expect(hiring_updater).to have_received(:update).with(expected_params).exactly(1).times
   end

-  it "should call the job updater with appropriate arguments" do
+  it "calls the job updater with appropriate arguments" do
     expect(job_updater).to have_received(:update).with(expected_params).exactly(1).times
   end
 end